 The new Flood Road interchange will aid movements at Flood Road to cater for local and industrial traffic, enabling heavy vehicles to access commercial and industrial areas east and west of the new highway (refer Figure 3).
-The interchange will act as a key entry point for East Deep Creek industrial areas to aid the movements of businesses such as Nolan Meats.
+The interchange will act as a key entry point for the East Deep Creek industrial area to aid the movements of businesses such as Nolan Meats and for residents in the East Deep Creek and Cedar Pocket localities.

+Figure 3: Flood Interchange aerial view of completed work as at December 2022.
 Image courtesy of tmr.qld.gov.au: Flood Road Interchange design and locality plan